Simple Future Tense | Rules, Usage, And Examples Of Simple Future Tense

 Earlier, “shall” was usually used with the subjects “I‘ and “we” in future tense sentences.
 These days, however, it is not very common to use “shall” in modern English.

-Instead, “will” is being used with all the subjects (I, you, we, he, she, and it) for future tense sentences.
+Instead, “will” is used with all the subjects (I, you, we, he, she, and it) for future tense sentences.
 But, there are a few situations where you can use shall

 Let’s see when we use shall